Building multi-platform documentation with DocC

 --hosting-base-path SwiftUIKit

-This will generate a static website in a Docs/web
+This will generate a static website in Docs/web/

-folder, which you can then add to your gh-pages
+, which you can add to a gh-pages

 While these scripts are super simple, there is a pretty new DocC plugin that makes things even easier.
 Let’s take a look at how it works.